AntanasMurelis/AntanasMurelis.github.io/index.md

 ### Experimental Design of Non-Linear Dynamical Systems

 Optimal experimental design is an area of statistics and computer science, that aims to allocate experimental resources in an optimal way according to some statistical criterion.
-The general goal of optimal experimental design is to structure experiments in such a manner that they provide the maximum amount of information, improve estimation precision, or optimize some other aspect of the experimental process, while minimizing costs, time, or resource usage.
+The practical goal of optimal experimental design is to structure experiments in such a manner that they provide the maximum amount of information, improve estimation precision, or optimize some other aspect of the experimental process, while minimizing costs, time, or resource usage.
 In my thesis we develop a method to obtain sampling schemes for non-linear dynamical systems, to best identify system parameters.

 <img src="images/ExperimentalDesign.png?raw=true"/>